oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 classify them into either evenly distributed or user-defined bins via a list of separating values and count the number of values in each bin, writing to a user-provided output histogram sequence.
 Currently, `histogram` is not supported with serial, tbb, or openmp backends in our oneDPL implementation.
 This RFC aims to propose the implementation of `histogram` for these host-side backends.
-The serial implementation is straightforward and is not worth discussing in much length here.
-We will add it, but there is not much to discuss within the RFC, as its implementation will be straightforward.

 ## Motivations
 Users don't always want to use device policies and accelerators to run their code.
 It may make more sense in many cases